Public Media & Federal Funding

 A rescission package is a rarely used method to cut federal spending.
 It is a request from the Administration to eliminate federal funding that has already been approved by Congress.

-Any potential loss of federal funds could impact the breadth and depth of our service to the state.
-We are proud of all that we are able to offer Nebraskans, but our local service is not possible without a robust national system around it.
+Any loss of federal funds could impact the breadth and depth of our service to the state, including:

 - Valuable storytelling that documents Nebraska history, arts, culture and ingenuity as featured on television and radio through programs like Nebraska Stories, Friday LIVE, What If…, JAM and Once Again.